CorndelWithSoftwire/DevOps-Course-Starter/README.md

 # Docker Container :  To do list
-Python code interacts with Trello APIs to give a unique front end interacting with Trello's systems
+Python code interacts with MongoDB to give a unique front end interacting with Mongo systems

 Getting Started